blahosyl/task-manager-frontend/README.md

 #### Username Change Form

-The Username Change Form is based on the Moments project, validated, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of username, or cancelling the change.
+The Username Change Form is based on the [Moments](https://github.com/Code-Institute-Solutions/moments) project, validated, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of username, or cancelling the change.

 ![Username Change Form](/documentation-assets/readme-assets/amiresponsive/username-change-amiresponsive.png)

 #### Password Change Form

-The Password Change Form is based on the Moments project,  validated, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of password, or cancelling the change.
+The Password Change Form is based on the [Moments](https://github.com/Code-Institute-Solutions/moments) project,  validated, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of password, or cancelling the change.

 ![Password Change Form](/documentation-assets/readme-assets/amiresponsive/password-change-amiresponsive.png)

 ### Future features

-Since development time for this version of the project was only a bit more than 3 weeks, and this was my first project using React & Django, several desired features could not be implemented in this short time frame:
+Since development time for this version of the project was only a bit more than 3 weeks, and this was my first project using React & DRF, several desired features could not be implemented in this short time frame:

 - drag & drop tasks on Kanban board
+- delete task/profile image in UI
 - ask for current password before changing login credentials
 - tag other users in comments
 - send notifications when due date is close or task status changes